monsiisaiah1212/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that list all files
+scripts that print the type of file